-- Joint working with the Tees Valley Local Authorities will identify need for gypsy and traveller accommodation.
-In deciding where to provide for Ggypsy and Ttraveller sites, locations in or adjacent to existing settlements will be considered in the first instance. - 2.
+- 1. Joint working with the Tees Valley Local Authorities will identify need for gypsy and traveller accommodation.
+In deciding where to provide for gypsy and traveller sites, locations in or adjacent to existing settlements will be considered in the first instance. - 2.
 Proposals for any new sites will be permitted where the proposed development: - i) is accessible to schools, shops, health care and other local facilities; - ii) is large enough to provide for adequate on site facilities for parking, storage, and residential amenity; - iii) reflects the scale of and does not dominate the nearest settled community; - iv) would not be detrimental to the amenities of adjacent occupiers. - 3.
-The Council will safeguard the existing site for Ggypsies and Ttravellers at Bowesfield Lane unless the Council is satisfied that there is no longer a need for this provision.
+The Council will safeguard the existing site for gypsies and travellers at Bowesfield Lane unless the Council is satisfied that there is no longer a need for this provision.

-- 12.47 Gypsies and $t_T$ ravellers both live in the area and travel through it.
-Currently, there is one Council-administered site in the Borough, Mount Pleasant, with 28 pitches.
-The Council has secured CLG funding of £105,000 to upgrade the pitch amenity blocks and provide one additional pitch at the Mount Pleasant site.
-There is also a number of other privately owned smaller sites. - 12.5012.48 The supply of additional authorised accommodation has slowed in recent years, leading to an increase in unauthorised sites.
+12.43 Gypsies and travellers both live in the area and travel through it.
+Currently, there is one Council-administered site in the Borough, with 28 pitches.
+There is also a number of other privately owned smaller sites.

+- 12.44 The supply of additional authorised accommodation has slowed in recent years, leading to an increase in unauthorised sites.
 To respond effectively and appropriately to any identified lack of suitable accommodation, and to meet the needs of gypsies and travellers, the Council will identify additional sites.
-Proposals for gGypsy and Ttraveller accommodation will be subject to the same requirements as other residential developments. - 12.4612.49 This policy takes into account the advice in Circular 01/06 Planning for Gypsy and Traveller Caravan Sites.
-The criteria set out will ensure that sites are suitable for the use proposed, with an acceptable impact on the local environment. - 12.5112.50 The Tees Valley Gypsy and Traveller Accommodation Needs Assessment will set out the requirement for any future accommodation needs within the Tees Valley. - 12.4812.51 General support for this policy approach was expressed through the consultation process, although concerns were raised about its compliance with Circular 01/06.
+Proposals for gypsy and traveller accommodation will be subject to the same requirements as other residential developments. - 12.45 This policy takes into account the advice in Circular 01/06 Planning for Gypsy and Traveller Caravan Sites.
+The criteria set out will ensure that sites are suitable for the use proposed, with an acceptable impact on the local environment. - 12.46 The Tees Valley Gypsy and Traveller Accommodation Needs Assessment will set out the requirement for any future accommodation needs within the Tees Valley. - 12.47 General support for this policy approach was expressed through the consultation process, although concerns were raised about its compliance with Circular 01/06.
 These have been addressed in this redrafted policy.

-13 THE ENVIRONMENT
+13.0 THE ENVIRONMENT

 13.1 Improving the local environment and quality of places across the Borough is a key strand in the Sustainable Community Strategy, under the theme of Environment, Housing and Neighbourhoods.
 Improving the built and natural environment was seen as a key issue for many of those responding to consultations.
-Developing parks and green spaces is a priority, as they are important natural resources for sport, play, culture, nature conservation and increasing biodiversity and adapting to climate change.
+Developing parks and green spaces is a priority, as they are important natural resources for sport, play, culture, nature conservation and increasing biodiversity.
 The rural environment is equally important, both contributing to the economy of the area and providing a pleasant setting to the conurbation, with opportunities for recreation and leisure pursuits.

-CORE STRATEGY POLICY 10 (CS10):ENVIRONMENTAL PROTECTION AND ENHANCEMENT
+CORE STRATEGY POLICY 10 (CS10):ENVIRONMENTAL ENHANCEMENT